Work experience and Mentoring

 International Internship Scheme

-The Law School International Internship Scholar Scheme supports overseas fee-paying undergraduates to undertake a summer internship in their home (or another overseas) country in acknowledgement that overseas students face particular challenges in securing UK internships.
+The Law School International Internship Scholar Scheme supports overseas LLB and MA fee-paying students to undertake a summer internship in their home (or another overseas) country in acknowledgement that overseas students face particular challenges in securing UK internships.

-For information on law specific career activities please contact:
+For information on Law School specific career activities please contact our Employability team on email@example.com

 You can also visit the Careers Service for support and advice on where your degree can take you.